More accurate gravitational wave backgrounds from cosmic strings: Setup

 \subsection{The loop corpus}

 Reference~\cite{results-paper} reports on the details of the loop populations we evolved under backreaction.
 For this work, the most important loops are what that reference termed the \emph{70\% evaporated no-majors sub-population}.
 These are the 71 loops which were evaporated until 70\% of their starting length was lost to backreaction (i.e., gravitational wave emission), and which also experienced at most minor self-intersections over the course of their evolution.\footnote{All of the loops we took from our network simulations were non-self-intersecting; however, as reported in Ref.~\cite{results-paper}, backreaction can lead to (typically minor) self-intersections of loops.} We chose to exclude 70\%-evaporated loops which experienced larger length losses to self-interactions in order to focus primarily on spectral shape changes due to backreaction processes.
 When we discuss the power spectrum of loops, $P_n$, and how it evolves due to backreaction, it is these loops' power spectra we will use as our basis.
+The shape and evolution of $P_n$ plays a central role in subsequent results, and so too does its modeling (and approximations made therein); see Ref.~\cite{results-paper} for more details, and Sec.~\ref{ssec:discuss} for a discussion of how to improve this aspect of the model.
+The binned $nP_n$ data are available at Ref.~\cite{wachter_2024_14037539}.

 Because we use a piecewise-linear model, one way to characterize our loops is by their \emph{segmentation}, or the number of segments in $A(v)$ plus the number of segments in $B(u)$.
 The segmentation value sets an upper bound on the number of kinks---discontinuous changes in the loop's tangent vectors---we could say this loop contains.
 The ``true'' number of kinks could always be lower---if, for example, a series of tiny changes in angle represents a curved section of string, and not a sequence of kinks---but we have no method of definitively separating ``true'' kinks from ``discretization'' kinks.